MariiaSam/Stroke-Prediction/README.md

 **2. Project objectives:**

-**Data analysis**: to identify the factors that influence the cost of renting a house.
+**Data analysis**: to identify the factors that influence to the risk of stroke in a patient.

-- Data analysis: to identify key factors that influence the risk of stroke;
+- data analysis: to identify key factors that influence the risk of stroke;
-- Model Building: Use machine learning and statistical analysis to create a model that can predict stroke risk;
+- model Building: use machine learning and statistical analysis to create a model that can predict stroke risk;
-- User Interface: Develop an interactive interface that allows users to enter new data, analyze the results, and make predictions based on the model.
+- user Interface: develop an interactive interface that allows users to enter new data, analyze the results, and make predictions based on the model.

 ## Technologies

 The project was implemented using the following technologies:

-- **Python**: the main programming language;
+- **Python**: the main programming language
-- **Docker Compose**: to simplify the process of deploying and managing the project in the Docker environment.

 ## Libraries